 Tell us about your journey

-I did my undergrad in production engineering from Madras Institute of Technology.
+I did my undergrad in production engineering at Madras Institute of Technology.
 I have been very entrepreneurial throughout my life.
-I started a couple of companies in my school days.
 During my undergrad, I started two ventures, one in automobile retail, another in automobile manufacturing and both were decently profitable companies.

 In the automobile manufacturing company, I used to go & speak with other companies, trying to figure out any product opportunities.
 If they had, we used to get the components, would go to other players, get it done, and then send it back.